intelliw/hsy-api.portal/sundaya.endpoints.hse-api-02.cloud.goog/Guides/Getting Started.md

 `enjoy` | Appliances | Multicore-Cable Current Sensors, Clamp-on Current Sensors `grid` | Mains Electricity | Smart Meters

+The API is based on REST / Hypermedia and specified in [OpenAPI v2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

-The API and documentation is available through the *Sundaya Developer Portal* at https://developer.sundaya.com.
+The API and documentation is available through the *Sundaya Developer Portal* at [https://developer.sundaya.com](https://developer.sundaya.com).

+## Energy API
+The `/energy` path provides metrics for four **Energy Types** :`harvest`, `store`, `enjoy`, `grid`.

+The response consolidates all four energy types for on a period (week, month etc.).

+Clients can use the API to manage **Energy Assets** through graphical views and by scheduling energy use at preferred times.

+## Devices API

+The `/devices` path is for vendor integrations to provide data for the `/energy` API, and for vendors to monitor and control their **Energy Management Devices**.

 # Overview